alexandra-florea/alexandra-florea.github.io/_posts/2018-06-03-minimally-viable.md

 ---
 layout: post
-title: "Minimally Viable, what does it mean for me"
+title: "Minimally Viable: what does that mean for me?"
 date: 2018-06-03
 ---